Publishing to mpak

 namemust be scoped (e.g.,@myorg/my-app).
 Register your org on mpak.dev.versionmust be a valid semver string.server.typemust be"python","node","binary", or"uv".server.mcp_configmust include acommandand optionallyargsandenv.

-Add NimbleBrain UI metadata in _meta["ai.nimblebrain/synapse"] if your app has a UI.
+Add NimbleBrain host metadata in _meta["ai.nimblebrain/host"] if your app has a UI.
 See Manifest Reference for the full schema.

 Building with mcpb-pack